12 Things You Need To Do When Your ZJ Stalls

 - Tough one… it got me… If your vehicle has been running rich or backfiring, the catalytic convertor or anything behind it may be clogged

 .
 It can fail in one of two ways.
 The back end can blow into the muffler, or the front end can melt and stop up the chamber.
-So either way there will most likely be varying amounts of loose stuff floating around in your exhaust system.
-About all you can do without doing exploratory surgery is to listen for a rattle, most prominent when the engine is shutting down (open the door so you cam hear it, give it a rev, shutoff key) or just banging on the exhaust pipe with a 2x4.
-Don't be fooled by a loose heat shield. if you hear the cat rattling, get under there and check the welds to be sure the shield is not loose.
+So, either way, there will most likely be varying amounts of loose stuff floating around in your exhaust system.
+About all you can do without doing exploratory surgery is to listen for a rattle, most prominent when the engine is shutting down (open the door, so you can hear it, give it a rev, shutoff key) or just banging on the exhaust pipe with a 2x4.
+Don't be fooled by a loose heat shield.
+If you hear the cat rattling, get under there and check the welds to be sure the shield is not loose.
 You can drill some relief holes in the pipe forward of the cat and see if it runs better and have them welded up later, or you can remove the front O2 sensor to allow back pressure to escape.
-This type failure may cause it to stall under load at higher RPMs, accompanied by a rise in engine temperature.
+This type of failure may cause it to stall under load at higher RPMs, accompanied by a rise in engine temperature.
 The rise in temperature on mine was about 10 degrees.
 The symptoms are dependent on the severity of the restriction.

-So, you've hung with me and made through the list, done everything suggested, and your Jeep is still being peculiar about when it wants to run.
+So, you've hung with me and made it through the list, done everything suggested, and your Jeep is still being peculiar about when it wants to run.
 If you still have a problem, we make our first approach to sensor land.

 To get an understanding of which sensor does what when, please take a look at the modes of operation.

 You can disconnect the wiring to the O2 and cam sensors to eliminate them as a cause of the stall.
 The PCM will switch to the "open loop" mode and send default fuel pulses to injectors.
 Note: These should cause a code, but not necessarily a CEL.
-Simply disconnect the battery to clear code.
+Simply disconnect the battery to clear the code.

 - O2 is not required to crank or run.